Permutation Feature Importance

 Submit the pipeline.

-The module outputs a list of feature columns and the scores associated with them.
+The component outputs a list of feature columns and the scores associated with them.
 The list is ranked in descending order of the scores.

 Permutation Feature Importance works by randomly changing the values of each feature column, one column at a time.
 It then evaluates the model.

-The rankings that the module provides are often different from the ones you get from Filter Based Feature Selection.
+The rankings that the component provides are often different from the ones you get from Filter Based Feature Selection.
 Filter Based Feature Selection calculates scores before a model is created.

 The reason for the difference is that Permutation Feature Importance doesn't measure the association between a feature and a target value.
 Instead, it captures how much influence each feature has on predictions from the model.